WillingGambit/ELK_Stack_Beats/README.md

 ![ELK stack with filebeat and metricbeat monitoring](Diagrams/RedTeam_Resource_Group_with_ELK.png)

 All files have been tested and used to generate Ansible containers for web server machines and a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions may be used such as a portion of the Ansible file may be used to install only certain pieces of it, such as Filebeat.

 This document is broken down into two main fields:
 - Setup and configuration of the Azure environment